 In addition to the surveys, the department makes use of other more direct methods of evaluation for educational components.
-Student meetings are organized for bachelor and master students (year councils) on a regular basis.
+Student meetings are organized for bachelor and master students (year councils) on a regular basis by StudentBody.
 This way students can provide direct feedback on their educational program to the staff.
 Compared to surveys, where evaluations take place at the end of the educational component, these types of evaluation methods are powerful tools for intermediate evaluations.
 For an overview of our evaluation instruments, see the quality assurance plan.

 Want to know more?
 Contact Quality Assurance EE via the contact form below.